2022–23 North American winter: Early February cold wave

+Following an arctic front moving in the night of February 2, extremely cold temperatures settled into the Northeast on February 3 and 4.
 Schools in Boston, Massachusetts closed on February 3 in anticipation of the cold temperatures.
 On February 4, 2023, Boston experienced a temperature of -10 F, the first double-digit negative temperature in the city since the 1950s.
 Nantucket, Massachusetts was -3 F, which tied a record low also set in both 2004 and 1962.
-Portland, Maine had a record low wind chill of -45 F. Atop Mount Washington in New Hampshire, the wind chill hit -108 F, the coldest wind chill in the United States.
+Portland, Maine had a record low wind chill of -45 F. Atop Mount Washington in New Hampshire, the wind chill hit -108 F, the coldest wind chill in the United States, with an air temperature of -47 F combined with wind speeds of 97 mph.
 The cold wave caused 5,000 power outages in Connecticut.
-The temperature in Bridgeport, Connecticut of -4 F broke the previous record by 9°F (5°C).
+The temperature in Bridgeport, Connecticut of -4 F broke the previous record by 9 °F (5 °C).
 Temperatures in Burlington, Vermont were -15 F on February 4, leading to steam devils on Lake Champlain.
 Several frostquakes occurred in Maine.
-Strong winds relating to the arctic front killed a passenger in a car in western Massachusetts when a tree fell on the car.
+An all-time record low temperature was set atop Whiteface Mountain, at -40.2 F. Strong winds relating to the arctic front killed a passenger in a car in western Massachusetts when a tree fell on the car.
+60,000 customers lost power due to the cold wave in New England, with 46,000 in Massachusetts alone.
+191 flights were delayed and 62 flights were cancelled out of Logan International Airport due to the bitter cold.

+In preparation for the cold snap, a wind chill advisory was issued for eastern Suffolk County.
 In New York City, the low at Central Park on February 4 was 3 F, marking the coldest temperature there since 2019, although shy of the previous record low for the date.
 However, LaGuardia Airport's low of 5 F and John F. Kennedy International Airport’s low of 4 F were low enough to set daily records.
 Newark, New Jersey also recorded a record low of 5 F, although it was the only site in the state to break a daily record.
 Temperatures in the state got as low as -10 F at High Point Monument in Sussex County, New Jersey.

+The National Centers for Environmental Information documented that this winter storm and cold wave caused $1.6 billion (2023 USD) in damage.